Key takeaways

 Furthermore, Viagra is a prescription medication, and it should be taken under the supervision of a healthcare provider.
 They can assess your specific needs and prescribe the appropriate dosage based on your medical history and overall health.

 Any perceived increase in sexual desire while taking Viagra is often linked to improved confidence, better relationship dynamics, or reduced performance anxiety.
-These effects are indirect and vary from one person to the next.
+These effects are indirect and vary from person to person.

 DISCLAIMER